Zenoixnoize/GARFIELD-6.0/TERMS_OF_USAGE.md

 ## Governing Law

-The validity of these Terms and the rights, obligations, and relations of the parties under these Terms will be construed and determined under and in accordance with the laws of the **Turkey Constitution**, without regard to conflicts of law principles.
+The validity of these Terms and the rights, obligations, and relations of the parties under these Terms will be construed and determined under and in accordance with the laws of the **Sri Lanka Constitution**, without regard to conflicts of law principles.

 ## Termination